 \section{Gap-dependent Lower Bounds}

 In this section, we provide two lower bounds for uniform optimal coverage assumption (Assumption \ref{assumption:uniform optimal policy coverage}) and optimal policy coverage assumption (Assumption \ref{assumption:relative optimal policy coverage}) respectively.
 Our lower bounds show that Theorem \ref{theorem:ub p} and Theorem \ref{theorem:ub c} are optimal up to $H$ factors and logarithm terms.
-We begin with a general lower bound. \begin{theorem} There exists some absolute constant $C$, such that for any $A\geq 2,S\geq 2,H\geq 2,\tau<\frac{1}{2},\lambda \leq\frac{1}{3}$ and offline RL algorithm $\mathbf{ALG}$, if the number of sample trajectories satisfies
+We begin with a general lower bound.
+Here the \emph{offline learning algorithm}, $\mathbf{ALG}$, is defined as the algorithm that takes a dataset $\mathcal{D}$ as input and output a policy $\hat{\pi}$.
+Note that $\mathbf{ALG}$ can be stochastic. \begin{theorem} There exists some absolute constant $C$, such that for any $A\geq 3,S\geq 2,H\geq 2,\tau<\frac{1}{2},\lambda \leq\frac{1}{3}, \lambda_1\geq 2$ and offline RL algorithm $\mathbf{ALG}$, if the number of sample trajectories satisfies

-there exists a MDP instance $\mathcal{M}$ and a behavior policy $\mu$ with $\gap=\tau$, $P= \frac{\lambda}{eSA}$, $C^*= A$ such that the output policy $\hat{\pi}$ of $\mathbf{ALG}$ has expected suboptimality
+there exists a MDP instance $\mathcal{M}$ and a behavior policy $\mu$ with $\gap=\tau$, $P\geq \frac{\lambda}{eS\lambda_1}$, $C^*\leq \lambda_1$ such that the output policy $\hat{\pi}$ of $\mathbf{ALG}$ has expected suboptimality

-\end{theorem} By choosing $\lambda=\frac{12\epsilon}{H\gap}$, $SA\geq \frac{1}{3eP}$ and $\tau=\gap$, Theorem \ref{theorem: main lb the act1} indicates the following corollary. \begin{corollary} For any given instance coefficients $(H,\gap, P)$, target suboptimality $\epsilon\lesssim H\gap$ and any offline reinforcement learning algorithm $\mathbf{ALG}$, there exists an instance $(\mathcal{M},\mu)$ such that if the number of trajectory samples satisfies
+\end{theorem} By choosing $\lambda=1/3$, $\lambda_1 = \frac{1}{3ePS}$ and $\tau=\gap$, Theorem \ref{theorem: main lb the act1} indicates the following corollary. \begin{corollary} For any given instance coefficients $(H,\gap,P\leq \frac{1}{6eS})$, target suboptimality $\epsilon\lesssim H\gap$ and any offline reinforcement learning algorithm $\mathbf{ALG}$, there exists an instance $(\mathcal{M},\mu)$ such that if the number of trajectory samples satisfies

 the output policy $\hat{\pi}$ would have expected suboptimality more than $\epsilon$, i.e.,